sseefried/inequality-denotational-hardware/Inequality.lagda.md

 result `false`.
 If the most significant digit is equal we must check the remaining digits.

-As it turns out, this was incorrect, but I'll wait until later to tell you why.
+As it turns out, this was incorrect, but I'll wait until later to reveal why.
 For now, we'll continue in this direction.

 It looks like we are going to need to define less-than and equality operators for both `ℕ` and `𝔽`.